howesteve/elegua/README.md

 >
 > This method will not prevent the user from closing the window/reloading the page.
 That is accomplished by handiling the [beforeload event](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event).
 But check the [`preventUnload` action](#preventunload) for a nice wrapper.

+I don't know of any other routers that have this feature.

 ## preventUnload()

 `preventUnload(callback: () => boolean | string| undefined)`

-Although this is not a part of the routing system *per se*, I think it's a nice addition to Elegua.
 This is a svelte action that will prevent the user from closing the current window if a condition is met.

-This action can be used in set with [`preventChange`](#preventchange) to prevent the user from closing or navigating away from the changed forms.
+It can be used in set with [`preventChange`](#preventchange) to prevent the user from closing or navigating away from the changed forms.

 ```svelte
 <svelte:window use:preventUnload={() => formIsdirty()} />
 ...
 </svelte:window>
 ```

+Although this is not a part of the routing system *per se*, I think it's a nice addition to Elegua.
+Same as with [`preventChange`](#preventchange), I don't know about any other routers that have this feature.

 - Check [the preventChange](https://elegua.netlify.app/preventchange) page for a demo (it will both prevent exiting the page and closing the window)
 - Check [it's source](https://github.com/howesteve/elegua/blob/master/src/PreventChange.svelte)